pierrebaque/pierrebaque.github.io/_posts/2018-01-04-ProposalActiveOpti.md

 ##### Gained knowledge
 * Learn how to use correctly a Deep-Learning framework (TensorFlow)
 * Gain expertise in the field of Active Learning
-* Understand how to use Machine Learning out of the boundaries of usual applications
+* Put your feets in an emerging field, at the frontier of machine learning and optimization

-##### Dates
+##### Loaction and Dates
-At least 3 Months, anytime.
+Computer Vision Laboratory, EPFL, Lausanne.
+12 Weeks or more, anytime.

 ##### Contact
-Please contact me pierre.baque(at)epfl.ch for any further information.
+Please contact us pierre.baque(at)epfl.ch or edoardo.remelli(at)epfl.ch for any further information.